reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 In the above example, we are creating one more `ConcurrentKafkaListenerContainerFactory` for JsonSerialization.
 In this, we have configured `JsonSerializer.class` as our value serializer in Producer config and `JsonDeserializer<>(User.class)` as out value deserializer in consumer config.
 For this, we are creating separate Kafka listener container `userKafkaListenerContainerFactory`.
 If we have multiple Java object types to be serialized/deserialized, we have to create a listener container for each type as shown above.

+Now that we have configured our serializer & deserializer, we can send User object using `KafkaTemplate`.

 ```java
 @Component
 class KafkaSenderExample {